Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/13/22
+Almost done with my PHP course!
+Very excited to use it for the contact form on my portfolio.
+I worked on the HTML and CSS for the tic-tac-toe project today.
+I haven't had the opertunity to use CSS grids much before so it was good practice.
+Hopefully I can get to the JavaScript tomorrow.
+I forked my FIRST project today too.
+I'm working on fixing some issues on a space shooter game.
+It's in GoDot - a language that I'm not farmiliar.
+Hopefully, I can learn a little something from working with other people's code.

 6/11/22
 Forgot to add a daily update yester day.
 I added two simple ph programs under practice.
 Today, I have added an old tic-tac-toe game from college that I could never get to work corretly because I did not know enought CSS or JavaScript at the time.
 I'll be redoing it over the next couple of days.
 It will be one of my portfolio projects.
 Plus, I hate unfinished projects.